ministryofjustice/hmpps-spring-boot-sqs/README.md

 Note that this module does not produce an artifact for publishing - we only publish the library from the `hmpps-sqs-spring-boot-starter` module.

+#### test-app-reactive

+This is a copy of the `test-app` which uses a Reactive Spring configuration.
+This is required as more and more projects switch to using Reactive in their applications.
+It should be kept up-to-date with `test-app`.
+All following instructions relating to the test-app apply to test-app-reactive too.

 #### Running the Functional Tests

 From the root of the project run the following command to test only the test-app tests against a Testcontainers LocalStack instance: